 (2) The Registrar may be referred to by a title specified by the Minister by notice published in the Gazette.

-(3) Sections 19, 20, 21, 22, 23, 23A, 24 and 25 of the Consumer Affairs Act 1971 apply, with such modifications as are necessary, to and in relation to the functions of the Registrar and persons and matters affected by the exercise of those functions as if the sections were part of this Act.
+(3) The Fair Trading Act 2010 section 61 and Part 6 of that Act apply, with such modifications as are necessary, to and in relation to the functions of the Registrar and persons and matters affected by the exercise of those functions as if —

+(a) that section and Part were part of this Act; and

+(b) a reference to the Commissioner in those provisions were a reference to the Registrar.

 (4) In this section —